-With that said, pharmaceutical companies can still improve medication adherence with the right technology and strategic approach to patient engagement.
-Learn the steps you can take to improve adherence to specialty drugs:
+With that said, pharmaceutical companies can still improve medication adherence rates with the right technology and a predictive, personalized strategic approach to patient engagement.
+Learn the steps you can take to maximize and improve adherence to specialty drugs:

-The Challenge of Medication Adherence to Specialty Drugs
+The Challenges of Improving Medication Adherence to Specialty Drugs

 Improving medication adherence requires pharmaceutical companies to have a comprehensive understanding of the barriers that lead to non-adherence.
 The most common reasons for non-adherence to specialty drugs include:

-High, ever-increasing drug costs are a significant barrier to adherence—especially for specialty medications.
-The overall average cost per specialty claim rose from $4,879 in 2018 to $5,029 in 2019, and these numbers are likely to continue rising in years to come.
-Plus, most specialty drugs (especially biologics) lack a generic counterpart, with biosimilars being the closest option available to patients treating chronic conditions.
+High drug costs are a significant barrier to medication adherence—especially for specialty drugs.
+The average cost per specialty claim rose from $4,879 in 2018 to $5,029 in 2019, and these numbers are likely to continue rising in years to come.

-Access to specialty drugs is also a barrier to adherence.
+Access to specialty drugs is also a barrier to medication adherence.
 Because most specialty medications are dispensed at specialty pharmacies due to handling and monitoring requirements, they’re often not as readily available to patients.
-As such, specialty drug access challenges can lead to issues with therapy initiation and adherence.
+As such, specialty drug access challenges can lead to issues with therapy initiation and adherence, impacting patient outcomes.

 Many specialty drugs have challenging administration requirements.
 For example, injections and infusions are specialty medications that are difficult for patients to administer themselves.
 This can also create medication adherence challenges for specialty drug pharmaceutical companies.
 Often there is a need for support and education from a healthcare professional.

-In addition to recognizing adherence barriers, developing a clear understanding of the consequences of non-adherence is also critical to effectively educate patients on the importance of compliance.
+In addition to recognizing medication adherence barriers, developing a clear understanding of the consequences of non-adherence is also critical to effectively educate patients on improving adherence.
 Although consequences can be detrimental for non-specialty drugs as well, they’re even more prominent for medications to treat chronic conditions that use specialty medications, such as cancer, rheumatoid arthritis, multiple sclerosis, and more.

-Similar to specialty pharmacies and prescribers, pharmaceutical companies are also committed to improving medication adherence rates for specialty drugs.
+Similar to specialty pharmacies and prescribers, pharmaceutical companies are also committed to improving medication adherence rates for specialty drugs and tackling gaps in therapy.
 Here’s how:

 Financial Assistance Programs

-Many pharmaceutical companies offer financial assistance programs for patients who cannot afford the high cost of specialty drugs.
-Pharmacy rebates, co-pay cards, and high-cost specialty drug management programs can all ease the financial burden for uninsured and underinsured patients.
+Many pharmaceutical companies offer financial assistance programs for patients who cannot afford the cost of specialty drugs.
+Pharmacy rebates, co-pay cards, and high-cost specialty drug management programs can all ease the financial burden for patients who are uninsured and underinsured, aiding in patient outcomes.

 Specialty Pharmacy Access

-Finding and building a relationship with a specialty pharmacy can also help improve adherence.
-In many cases, pharmaceutical companies partner with specific specialty pharmacies to improve patient access and adherence to medications.
-These specialty pharmacies often have programs that help with reminding patients about their medication refills, and have staff available to support patients and caregivers.
+Finding and building a relationship with a specialty pharmacy can also help improve medication adherence.
+In many cases, pharmaceutical companies partner with specific specialty pharmacies to improve patient access and medication adherence.
+These specialty pharmacies often have programs that help with reminding patients about their medication refills and have staff available to support patients and caregivers.

 Patient Support Programs

 Patient support programs are a great way to educate patients and intervene when they fail to adhere to prescribed specialty drugs.
-Pharmaceutical companies are beginning to see the role artificial intelligence (AI)—or “smart data”—plays in deploying more effective, targeted interventions to engage patients and boost adherence.
+Pharmaceutical companies are beginning to see the role artificial intelligence (AI) plays in deploying more effective, personalized interventions to boost medication adherence and patient engagement.

-Utilizing Smart Data to Improve Specialty Drug Adherence
+Leveraging AI to Maximize and Improve Specialty Drug Adherence

-Smart data empowers healthcare organizations to improve the effectiveness of patient support programs focused on increasing therapy initiation and medication adherence.
-In utilizing AI, pharmaceutical companies can refine patient support programs to deliver the right intervention via the right channel to the right patient at the right time.
+AI empowers healthcare organizations to improve the effectiveness of patient support programs focused on increasing therapy initiation, medication adherence, and overall persistence.
+In leveraging AI, pharmaceutical companies can use predictive analytics to refine and personalize patient support programs, helping deliver the right intervention via the right channel to the right patient at the right time.

-Curious about using smart data to improve adherence to specialty drugs?
-Schedule a demo to see AllazoHealth’s AI Engine in action.
+Curious about using AI to improve adherence to specialty drugs?
+Schedule a demo to see AllazoHealth’s AI in action.